sivapeddareddigari/atom/library-dbUtils/README.md

 ## DbUtils Library

 ### 1. Purpose and Contents
-The 'dbUtils' library contains a set of java helper classes that support database operation and can be reused by projetcsa helper classes:
+The 'dbUtils' library contains a set of java helper classes that support database operation and can be reused by projects helper classes:

 | Class         | Purpose                                                      |
 | --------------| ------------------------------------------------------------ |